solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Notes about the Flexible Server portal example

-If you try to run the KQL query in the Flexible Server Azure Portal example, but you encounter errors, try to generate some activity and/or expand the scope of the `audit_log_events` parameter.
+If errors are encountered when running the KQL query in the Flexible Server Azure Portal example, try to generate some activity and/or expand the scope of the `audit_log_events` parameter.
 Here are some actions which generated activity for my KQL queries:

 -   Connecting to the Flexible Server instance from MySQL Workbench
 -   Creating and dropping a dummy table (DDL activity)

-As you work through the sample, note that Log Analytics is not just limited to the events generated by the MySQL audit logging
+When working through the sample, note that Log Analytics is not just limited to the events generated by the MySQL audit logging
 functionality: logs generated by the Azure platform, such as starting or stopping a Flexible Server instance, are also recorded.

-You can query the activity log from the samples provided on the **Logs** page.
+From the **Logs** page it is possible to query the activity log from the samples provided.

 ![This image demonstrates a sample query of the Activity Log from the Logs tab of the Azure Portal.]

 ![This image demonstrates the query results from the opened sample.]

-As you can see, KQL imposes a schema on logs to facilitate analysis.
+As shown above, MySQL data logs will generate a table with a specific schema of which KQL can be used to facilitate analysis.
 Consult [the documentation][Flexible Server Audit Logs] for more information.

 ### Helpful links - Monitoring